ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 				.Wrapper();
 		}
 	}
 ```

-### Using a factory to instantiate a handler for each message:
+### Using a factory to instantiate a handler for each message
+Note that this handler implements IDisposable, which is not a requirement.
+When using a factory to instantiate an IDisposable type, the type is automatically disposed when the message has been handled.

 ```csharp